 The Connecting Tairāwhiti Passing Opportunities project aims to provide more safe places to pass slow vehicles and more places to pull off the road safely to check messages or take a break on State Highways 2 and 35 across the Tairāwhiti and Northern Hawke’s Bay regions.

-An 850m passing lane is being constructed at Busby’s Hill, 1km south of Tokumaru Bay.
+An 850m slow vehicle bay is being constructed at Busby’s Hill, 1km south of Tokumaru Bay.

 Also under construction at the same site is a mobile phone layby, and resilience works.